Resuming Exercise after Eyelid Surgery

 Can I go for a walk after eyelift surgery?

-• Yes, in fact, it is recommended to start gently walking for 15 to 20 minutes almost immediately after the surgery.
-Gently Exercising after Eyelid Surgery can be beneficial.
+Yes, it is recommended to start gently walking for 15 to 20 minutes almost immediately after the surgery.

 How soon after the blepharoplasty can I resume my complete exercise routine?

-• It is important to understand that every individual is different and will heal at a different pace.
-Most patients will be able to resume their usual activities in 4 to 6 weeks’ time.
+It is important to understand that every individual is different and will heal at a different pace.
+Most patients will be able to resume their usual activities in 4 to 6 weeks.

 How soon after the blepharoplasty surgery can I fly?

-• It is best to avoid long-distance travel for at least the first several weeks following blepharoplasty as initial healing can take anywhere from one to two weeks.
-It is ideal to wait at least 14 days before travelling by plane for shorter distances.
+It is best to avoid long-distance travel for at least the first several weeks following blepharoplasty as initial healing can take anywhere from one to two weeks.
+It is ideal to wait at least 14 days before traveling by plane for shorter distances.

 What happens if you exercise too soon after blepharoplasty?

-• If you exercise too soon after the surgery, complications might occur.
-Exercising too soon after blepharoplasty might put a strain on your stitches and can lead to bleeding, infections, swelling, and hematoma.
-Moreover, it can disrupt the healing process and can prologue the recovery period.
+If you exercise too soon after the surgery, complications might occur.
+Exercising too soon after blepharoplasty might put a strain on your stitches and can lead to bleeding, infections, swelling, and haematoma.
+Moreover, it can disrupt the healing process and prolong the recovery period.
 Make sure to follow Dr Turner’s instructions for better results.

 Next Steps